RisingStack/protect/README.md

 *Works on Node.js v6 and newer.*

-The purpose of this module is to provide out-of-box, proactive protection for common security problems, like SQL injection attacks or XSS attacks.
+The purpose of this module is to provide out-of-box, proactive protection for common security problems, like SQL injection attacks, XSS attacks, brute force, etc...

+*This module is not a silver bullet, and is not a substitute for security-minded engineering work.
+But it can help you to achieve your goals.*

 ![protect by risingstack](https://blog-assets.risingstack.com/2017/05/lock.png)

-Once the module recognizes an attack pattern, it won't let the request go through.

-This is not a substitute for parameterized queries in SQL - just an extra layer of security.

 ### Basic usage